bashtools/mokctl/docs/package.md

 The command line parser, starting in `parse_options()` above, implements a state machine, which will allow new functionality to be added in a scalable way.
 I thought I would put the work in right now to code a state machine just in case we need more commands later in.
 It's surprising how long scripts intended for limited use hang around so it's good to start off well, and indeed, kubernetes was initially a large set of shell scripts!

-The code currently makes sure that the correct sub-command and options are supplied for each command.
+The code makes sure that valid commands, their sub-commands and their options are supplied in the right order for the parent context.

 The work that we need doing will go into the two functions: `do_create_cluster()`, and `do_delete_cluster()`.